Testing for default credentials (OWASP-AT-003)

 - Attempt using all the above usernames with blank passwords.

 - Look for account names and passwords written in comments in the source code.
-Also look in backup directories, etc for source code that may contain comments of interest.
+Also look in backup directories for source code (or backups of source code) that may contain interesting comments and code.

 Testing for default password of new accounts

-As mentioned previously, in other situations, when a new account is created on an application, a default password is generated.
-This password could have some standard characteristics making it predictable and if the user does not change it on the first access (this often happens if the user is not forced to change it), this can lead an attacker to gain unauthorized access to the application.
+It can also occur that when a new account is created in an application that the account is assigned a default password.
+This password could have some standard characteristics making it predictable.
+If the user does not change it on first usage (this often happens if the user is not forced to change it) or if the user has not yet logged on to the application, this can lead an attacker to gain unauthorized access to the application.

-- Viewing the User Registration page may help determine the expected format and length of the application usernames and passwords.
+- Looking at the User Registration page may help to determine the expected format and minimum or maximum length of the application usernames and passwords.
 If a user registration page does not exist, determine if the organization uses a standard naming convention for user names such as their email address or the name before the "@" in the email.

 - Try to extrapolate from the application how usernames are generated.
-For example, can a user create their own username or does the system create an account for the user based on some personal information or a predictable sequence?
-If the application does create its own accounts in a predictable sequence, such as user7811, try fuzzing all possible accounts recursively.
+For example, can a user choose his/her own username or does the system generate an account name for the user based on some personal information or by using a predictable sequence?
+If the application does generate the account names in a predictable sequence, such as user7811, try fuzzing all possible accounts recursively.
 If you can identify a different response from the application when using a valid username and a wrong password, then you can try a brute force attack on the valid username (or quickly try any of the identified common passwords above or in the reference section).

-- Try to determine if the password is predictable by creating many new accounts in quick succession to compare and determine if the passwords are predictable.
-If predictable, then try to correlate these with the usernames, or any enumerated accounts, and use them as a basis for a brute force attack.
+- Try to determine if the system generated password is predictable.
+To do this, create many new accounts quickly after one another so that you can compare and determine if the passwords are predictable.
+If predictable, try to correlate these with the usernames, or any enumerated accounts, and use them as a basis for a brute force attack.